 The good news is, on the other side of withdrawal is an opportunity to get healthy again.
 So, while alcohol withdrawal symptoms can vary from shakiness and anxiety to life-threatening Delirium Tremens (DTs), if you go through withdrawal under medical supervision, you will land on the other side of detox in a place where treatment is successful.

 Let’s talk more about how long alcohol withdrawal can last and how to deal with alcohol withdrawal.

 How Long Will I Experience Alcohol Withdrawal?

-There are basically three different stages of dealing with alcohol withdrawal and typically begins within 6 hours to a day after the last drink.
-The stage and severity of alcohol withdrawal you experience depend on how much, how often and how long you drank.
-Typically, withdrawal symptoms decrease within five to seven days, but the psychological side effects can last for several weeks and beyond without proper treatment.
+There are basically three different stages of dealing with alcohol withdrawal and typically begin within 6 hours to a day after the last drink.
+The stage and severity of alcohol withdrawal you experience depend on how much, how often, and how long you drank.
+Typically, withdrawal symptoms decrease within five to seven days, but the psychological side effects can last several weeks and beyond without proper treatment.
 Here are some general guidelines.

 Stage 2 – within 24 to 72 hours after the last drink: Your blood pressure can rise, along with body temperature.
 Your heart rate may fluctuate, too.
 You might feel confused.

 Stage 3 – 72 hours to 7 days: This is when hallucinations may set in, and some people will experience seizures.
 Agitation is common.